korykilpatrick/HelpHut/docs/architecture/project_philosophy.md

 - Bridges human-AI collaboration

 **Ultimate Achievement:**
-A self-aware system where documentation, tests, and architecture actively participate in development.
+A self-aware system where documentation and architecture actively participate in development.
 The AI serves as a quality steward rather than just a code generator.